PaulPopat/sote/README.md

 The layout will accessed as `./src/layout.html`.
 This file should contain a tag called `BODY_CONTENT`, which will be replaced with the body content for the page being loaded.

 The error page will be listed as `{pages_dir}/_error.tpe`.
 This will be loaded instead of the page file if the page function returns a status above 399.
 The error page will have access to the data returned from the function, so try to provide good error information for the user.
+In the event of a 404, this page will be rendered with the data `{ error: "404" }`.

 The app can be customised with various command line parameters.